 The Intergovernmental Council of the IPDC is the standard-setting and policy-making body of the Programme.
 In line with this role, the Council has in recent years launched various initiatives that have reinforced its programmatic approach to media development.

-The Global Initiative for Excellence in Journalism Education (GIEJE) is an IPDC special initiative since 2007 supporting journalism education as “essential to bring out the potential of media systems to foster democracy, dialogue and development”.
-This initiative is built on work relating to the publication “Model Curriculum for Journalism Education” and established Criteria and Indicators for Quality Journalism Training Institutions.
-The Model Curricula is an IPDC publication launched in 2007 at the request of Member States at the first World Journalism Education Congress (WJEC-1) convened in Singapore.
+With an understanding that it is “essential to bring out the potential of media systems to foster democracy, dialogue and development”, the Council has since 2007 included 'Journalism Education' in IPDC special initiatives.
+This initiative was built around work relating to the publication “Model Curriculum for Journalism Education” and "Criteria and Indicators for Quality Journalism Training Institutions".
+The Model Curriculum is a publication launched in 2007 at the request of Member States at the first World Journalism Education Congress (WJEC-1) convened in Singapore.
 It provides frameworks for specialized syllabi in order to set standards based on good practice internationally, as a resource on which stakeholders around the world can draw to improve the quality of journalism education in their countries.
-By the end of 2012, they had been adapted by at least seventy journalism schools in sixty countries in diverse linguistic, social and cultural contexts.
-Work towards this special initiative also include the UNESCO Series on Journalism Education, Centres of excellence in journalism education, staff training, learning materials and resources, enhancing institutional governance and management systems, media monitoring, creating networks between journalism education institutions and media.
+In 2017-2018, as many as 18 institutions worldwide have upgraded their curricula based on UNESCO’s Model Curricula on Journalism Education and related syllabi.

-Knowledge-Driven Media Development (KDMD)
+Media Sector Development